Garrett-Productions/udemy_dataStructures_course/day4/day4.readme.md

 When we open back up, and run our code, all of our code is stored in random access memory, and then we save it again and its stored in in our CPU storage. but during the running our CPU can offload and delegate lots of work to the RAM from the storage.

 The RAM is like our CPU's controller.
 The RAM is a data structure that holds addresses, 1,2,3,4,5,6,7,8,9 and so on, and those addresses habe an 8 digit number of 0 and 1's attahced to it, known as bits.
 EX) 0 |00000001, the 8 #'s together are called bytes.
-The CPU itself has very little storage, the RAM handles this, but the CPY stores the most recent stuff in your CPU's cache.
+The CPU itself has very little memory, the RAM handles this, but the CPU stores the most recent stuff, as a copy, in your CPU's cache.